akumar901/ionresolver/README.md

 ## What this package does

-**Attaches an evidence trail to every annotation.** Each candidate carries an explicit record of which criteria it satisfied — accurate mass, isotope pattern, MS/MS, CCS, authentic standard, spatial colocalisation — and a confidence level derived from them, following the Metabolomics Standards Initiative.
+**Attaches an evidence trail to every annotation.** Each candidate carries an explicit record of which criteria it satisfied, accurate mass, isotope pattern, MS/MS, CCS, authentic standard, spatial colocalisation, and a confidence level derived from them, following the Metabolomics Standards Initiative.